pallaviroyal/coursera-machine-learning/README.md

 ## Machine Learning

+Giving human experience to machine in the form of data, let machine to learn from the data which we have given and perform the task and measure the performance.
+Loop this process untill machine can get a intelligence to perform given task as a human. - my words

 A computer program said to be learn from experience E with respective to class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E. - Tom Mitchell

 ```